sreerag2460/siprix-voip-example/siprix_voip_sdk/example/README.md

           This ensures that the project is reset and all necessary packages are installed correctly.

 2. Open Main File and Run

+      1. Requirements
+            Mac with macOS installed

+            Xcode (latest version)

+            Flutter SDK installed

+            Physical iPhone

+            Apple ID or Developer Account (Free or Paid)

+      2. Connect Device

+            * enable developer option in device (settings -> privacy& security)

+            * Plug in your iPhone via USB

+            * Unlock your iPhone

+            * Trust the Mac if prompted (on device and on Mac)

+            * Run in terminal: 'flutter devices'
+            You should see your iPhone listed.

+      * Configure Xcode for First Use
+            Open iOS project in Xcode:

+                  open ios/Runner.xcworkspace (you can see ios folder inside siprix_voip_sdk/example folder.
+Right click and open in xcode)ß
+            Then:

+                  Go to Runner → Signing & Capabilities tab

+                  Set your team under Signing

+                  Use your Apple ID (auto sign-in available)

+                  Set a unique bundle identifier like com.yourname.appname (already done this is bundle identifier 'com.example.siprixvoiptrial')

       * Open the file:
         siprix_voip_sdk/example/lib/main.dart

       * Scroll to around line 38, where the main() function is defined.

-      * Place your cursor just before the main() function, and click Run (or press F5) to start the app.
+      * Place your cursor just before the main() function, and click Run to start the app.

+      OR use following commands (Navigate to the siprix_voip_sdk/example)

+      * 'flutter clean; flutter pub get; cd ios; pod deintegrate; pod install; pod update;'   (Removes the build/ and .dart_tool/ directories.clearing cached build files)

+      * 'flutter run'

+      * select your device from the list using device order number example (1,2,3)

 3. Add Your SIP Account